Marchiano535/marchiano535/README.md

 # Hola! 👋 😆

-I'm **Marchiano**, a student who loves exploring the world of web development.
-While I'm still learning and growing, I enjoy building cool things and discovering new technology every day!

-Let's learn and grow together on this exciting journey! 🚀
+Hi!
+I'm **Marchiano Aulia Faraitody** — a curious student with a big passion for web development and all things tech.
+Every day is a new adventure for me to learn, create, and turn ideas into awesome digital experiences!

+I believe the best way to grow is by building, experimenting, and connecting with others.
+Let’s inspire each other and make something amazing together! 🚀

-Feel free to check out my favorite project, explore my work, or connect with me—I'd love to hear from you.
+Check out my favorite projects, dive into my repositories, or just drop by to say hi.
-You can also reach me on [LinkedIn](https://www.linkedin.com/in/marchiano-faraitody5353?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app).
+You can always connect with me on [LinkedIn](https://www.linkedin.com/in/marchiano-faraitody5353?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app).
 ---

 ## My Github Statistic